Pope Urban II: Struggle for authority

-From the outset, Urban had to reckon with the presence of Guibert, the former bishop of Ravenna who held Rome as the antipope "Clement III".
-Gregory had repeatedly clashed with the emperor Henry IV over papal authority.
-Despite the Walk to Canossa, Gregory had backed the rebel Duke of Swabia and again excommunicated the emperor.
-Henry finally took Rome in 1084 and installed Clement III in his place.
+From the outset, Urban had to reckon with the presence of Guibert, the former bishop of Ravenna who held Rome as the antipope Clement III.
+Pope Gregory VII had repeatedly clashed with the Holy Roman Emperor Henry IV over papal authority.
+Despite the Walk to Canossa, Gregory had backed the rebel Rudolf of Rheinfelden, the duke of Swabia, and again excommunicated the emperor.
+Henry finally took Rome in 1084 and installed Clement III in Gregory's place.

-Urban took up the policies of Pope Gregory VII and, while pursuing them with determination, showed greater flexibility and diplomatic finesse.
+Urban took up Gregory's policies and, while pursuing them with determination, showed greater flexibility and diplomatic finesse.
 Usually kept away from Rome, Urban toured northern Italy and France.
 A series of well-attended synods held in Rome, Amalfi, Benevento, and Troia supported him in renewed declarations against simony, lay investitures, clerical marriages (partly via the cullagium tax), and the emperor and his antipope.
 He facilitated the marriage of Matilda, countess of Tuscany, with Welf II, duke of Bavaria.
-He supported the rebellion of Prince Conrad against his father and bestowed the office of groom on Conrad at Cremona in 1095.
-While there, he helped arrange the marriage between Conrad and Maximilla, the daughter of Count Roger of Sicily, which occurred later that year at Pisa; her large dowry helped finance Conrad's continued campaigns.
-The Empress Adelaide was encouraged in her charges of sexual coercion against her husband, Henry IV.
-He supported the theological and ecclesiastical work of Anselm, negotiating a solution to the cleric's impasse with King William II of England and finally receiving England's support against the Imperial pope in Rome.
+He supported the rebellion of Prince Conrad of Italy against his father and bestowed the office of groom on Conrad at Cremona in 1095.
+While there, he helped arrange the marriage between Conrad and Maximilla, the daughter of Count Roger I of Sicily, which occurred later that year in Pisa; her large dowry helped finance Conrad's continued campaigns.
+Empress Adelaide was encouraged in her charges of sexual coercion against her husband, Henry IV.
+He supported the theological and ecclesiastical work of Anselm of Canterbury, negotiating a solution to the cleric's impasse with King William II of England and finally receiving England's support against the imperial antipope in Rome.

-Urban maintained vigorous support for his predecessors' reforms, however, and did not shy from supporting Anselm when the new archbishop of Canterbury fled England.
-Likewise, despite the importance of French support for his cause, he upheld his legate Hugh of Die's excommunication of King Philip over his doubly bigamous marriage with Bertrade de Montfort, wife of the Count of Anjou.
+However, Urban maintained vigorous support for his predecessors' reforms and did not shy from supporting Anselm when the new archbishop of Canterbury fled England.
+Likewise, despite the importance of French support for his cause, he upheld his legate Hugh of Die's excommunication of King Philip I of France over his doubly bigamous marriage with Bertrade de Montfort, wife of the Count of Anjou.
 (The ban was repeatedly lifted and reimposed as the king promised to forswear her and then repeatedly returned to her.
-A public penance in 1104 ended the controversy, although Bertrade remained active in attempting to see her sons succeed Philip instead of Louis.)
+A public penance in 1104 ended the controversy, although Bertrade remained active in attempting to see her sons succeed Philip instead of Louis VI of France.)
 Urban further authorised itinerant preachers such as Robert of Arbrissel to spread the knowledge of Christian faith and promote the ideas of the reform movement, contributing to the mass phenomenon of spirituality at the end of the 11th century.